Navneet-Mishra-27/Live-Translator/README.md

 Demo
 **

-(Note to user: You should record a short screen capture of your project working and convert it to a GIF.
-This is the most impactful part of a README.
-You can use free tools like GIPHY Capture or ScreenToGif.)

 ► How It Works
 The application consists of two main components: a Chrome Extension frontend and a Node.js backend.
 They communicate in real-time using WebSockets.